top of page

 Layout & wiring assembly

-The 0V star point is located on the 6AWG cable at the point where all capacitor leads meet it.
+The 0V star point is located on the braid at the point where all capacitor leads meet it.
 All 0V connections to the electronics are derived from this point.

-Where +12V supply wires are exposed, they run in parallel with the 0V starpoint.
+Exposed +12V supply wires are twisted with 0V from the starpoint.

-A Bulldog clip on the aly box lid end beyond the electrode is clamped & isolated from the box using 2mm thick fibreglass sheet.
-The bottom sheet raises its low jaw to rest on the bottom of the brass anvil.
-Where it meets defines where the 100mm x 100mm brass sheet starts.
-The bulldog is used to clamp the loose TCW ends and in turn, the rest of the element prior to welding the Kanthal to the TCW.
+OPTION: A Bulldog clip on the aly box lid end beyond the electrode is isolated from the box using 2mm thick fibreglass sheet.
+The lower jaw rests on the 0.3mm fibreglass sheet on the brass anvil.
+Where it meets defines where the 50mm x 100mm brass sheet starts.
+The bulldog clamps the loose TCW ends and in turn, the rest of the element prior to welding the Kanthal to the TCW.

-The MOSFETs, TC4422s and discharge circuit will be mounted on the weld pcb at the weld tip end.
+The MOSFETs, TC4422s and discharge circuit are be mounted on the weld pcb at the weld tip end.

-The MOSFETs are located each side of the weld point in parallel and inward of the Bulldog jaw with their pins facing towards this end.
-One is upside down so both sources can be soldered together.
+The MOSFETs are located each side of the weld point [OPTION: in parallel with and inward of the Bulldog jaws] with their pins facing towards this end of the underside of the lid.
+One MOSFET is upside down so both sources can be soldered together.

-The MOSFETs are bolted to the brass sheet but isolated from the aly box, through spacers and through the pcb, where external star lock washers [Home: What they don't tell you: DIY] and Nylocs secure them.
-Each MOSFET's central drain pin is connected to its drain bolt via a ring crimp.
+The MOSFETs are bolted to the brass sheet using M3 brass screws and brass M3 hex spacers isolated from the aly box and through the pcb, where M3 copper compression washers and Nylocs secure them.
+Torque is 0.5Nm to 0.6Nm (0.4ftLb).
+Each MOSFET central drain pin is connected to its drain bolt via a ring crimp.

 The pulse driving HEF4538 one-shot is on the timing pcb, the two connected by coax with its shield at the TC4422 end to avoid trigger pickup.
+The Q- feeds into its trigger gate to convert it to a non-retriggerable one-shot.
 Initially the TC4422s will be in turned-pin IC sockets.

-The capacitor bank is arranged as a 4 x 4 block -+ -+ -+ -+ with - towards the Bulldog clip.
+The capacitor bank is arranged as a 4 x 4 block -+ -+ -+ -+ with - towards the electrode end.

 9 turns of Kanthal A-1 are wound around the 1.2mm diameter ceramic rod and pushed together.